Internet in South Korea: Cyberculture

-Criticism

-Many of the online security breaches in South Korea seem to stem from a common use of comparatively outdated browsers and security software.

-There is occasional criticism claiming that foreign websites are significantly slower than South-Korean websites, for example websites for video streaming.
-This is a common problem in any country trying to communicate over foreign waters, since the latency in transcontinental communication is higher due to the physical distance that the signal has to travel.

 Internet addiction

 Internet addiction is very common across the world.
-Factors of internet addiction be anything online, whether excessively playing video games, compulsive shopping, going back and forth with social media, etc. (Gregory, 2020).
-Major symptoms of internet addiction consist of “depression, anxiety, isolation, avoidance of work, and some physical conditions of backache, headaches, insomnia, neck pain, etc. (Gregory, 2020, par.
-4).
-Particularly in South Korea, almost 95% of adults own a smartphone which some experts say is becoming increasingly addicted to the Internet (Sullivan, 2019).
+Factors of internet addiction be anything online, whether excessively playing video games, compulsive shopping, going back and forth with social media, etc. Major symptoms of internet addiction consist of "depression, anxiety, isolation, avoidance of work, and some physical conditions of backache, headaches, insomnia, neck pain, etc. Particularly in South Korea, almost 95% of adults own a smartphone which some experts say is becoming increasingly addicted to the Internet.
 This is because the South Korean environment allows easy access to the internet to almost any online users in the country.
 Any ages of Koreans can access the internet easily from one neighborhood to another.
 Almost 20% of the South Korea population are in major risk of internet addiction which advocates to nearly 10 million people according to a 2018 government survey.

 Issues within the community

-In South Korea, there are places where anyone can access the internet easily at common places known as “PC Bang” in American terms known as “PC Café”.
-PC Bangs are often “shiny places with big, comfy chairs, huge screens and fast Internet, all for about a dollar an hour” (Sullivan, 2019, par.
-3).
+In South Korea, there are places where anyone can access the internet easily at common places known as "PC Bang" in American terms known as "PC Café".
+PC Bangs are often "shiny places with big, comfy chairs, huge screens and fast Internet, all for about a dollar an hour".
 Most of the PC Bangs are open 24 hours a day which is a major cause to internet addiction from ages type ranging from young teenagers to adults.
-A PC Bang owner in Seoul's upmarket Gangnam neighborhood stated the following “some customers who play too long gets smelly, and other customers start to complain, so we have to ask them to leave” (Sullivan, 2019, par.
-5).
+A PC Bang owner in Seoul's upmarket Gangnam neighborhood stated the following "some customers who play too long gets smelly, and other customers start to complain, so we have to ask them to leave".
 Due to major issues similarly to the owner stating above, Seoul's Hanyang University psychiatrists who studies internet addiction believes that South Korea is facing a public health crisis.